 Robert Harris is a Fellow of the Royal Society of Literature.
 His latest novel is Lustrum (2009), the second in the Cicero trilogy, shortlisted for the 2010 Walter Scott Prize.

-Harris’ Pompeii, the first of his books to bring the ancient world alive, is reminiscent of Enigma in that it takes a specific place and imaginatively recreates it.
-However, Pompeii is a far more adventurous novel in that it attempts to reconstruct an entire world in all its luxuriousness and power, a world which might be remote to us in time, but one which of course evokes inevitable comparisons with the modern-day United States.
-Although the complete destruction in AD 79 of the towns of Pompeii and Herculaneum is familiar to us from our schooldays, no British writer has tackled the subject since Bulwer-Lytton’s The Last Days of Pompeii in the mid-19th century.
-Harris’ portrait of local corruption and the extraordinary feats of Roman engineering is extremely impressive.
-The reader might be aware of how the book will end, but such is Harris’ way with the accumulated anxieties of suspense that the explosive finale comes almost as a surprise.
+With Pompeii (2003) Harris moved away from the Second World War and on to the ancient world.
+The novel is reminiscent of Enigma in that it imaginatively recreates a specific place and event.
+And yet Pompeii is more ambitious in that it reconstructs an entire world in all its luxuriousness and power, a world remote to us in time, but one which evokes inevitable comparisons with the Rome of the own day: the United States.
+Although the complete destruction in AD 79 of the towns of Pompeii and Herculaneum is familiar to us from the tales of our schooldays, no British writer has tackled the subject since Bulwer-Lytton’s The Last Days of Pompeii in the mid-nineteenth century.
+Harris’s portrait of local corruption and the extraordinary feats of Roman engineering is both compelling and impressive.
+The reader might be aware of how the book will end, but such is the author’s way with the accumulated anxieties of suspense that the finale comes almost as a surprise.

-In 2006 Harris published Imperium, the first part of a proposed trilogy of books about Cicero, the great Roman statesman and orator.
-The novel is narrated by Tiro, Cicero’s amanuensis, secretary, assistant and confidante, who tells of his master’s attempt to win control of Ancient Rome.
-‘It is of power and the man that I shall sing,’ Tiro says at the beginning of the novel.
+In 2006 Harris published Imperium, the first part of what is to be a trilogy of books about Cicero, the great Roman statesman and orator.
+It was followed by Lustrum in 2009.
+These novels take the form of biographies, written by Tiro, Cicero’s amanuensis, secretary, assistant and confidante, who tells of his master’s attempt to win control of Ancient Rome.
+‘It is of power and the man that I shall sing,’ writes Tiro at the beginning of the story.
 ‘By power, I mean official, political power – what we know in Latin as imperium – the power of life and death, as vested in an individual.’
-Imperium is recognizably a Robert Harris novel: there is the careful plotting; the natural ease with historical setting; the great breadth of reference.
-However, there are moments in Imperium when the language jars.
-At one point Tiro describes Cicero as having to ‘put up with the taunt that he was a draft dodger.’
-The phrase shatters the illusion of time and place, as Harris thrusts the mirror that is being held up to the contemporary world far too close to the reader’s face.
-Nevertheless, it is an acute and illuminating analysis of political psychology and therefore of great interest to anyone wishing to understand the mindset of those who seek power.
+Imperium and Lustrum are recognisably Robert Harris novels: there is the careful plotting; the natural ease with historical setting; the great breadth of reference.
+But there are moments when the language jars.
+At one point in Imperium Tiro describes Cicero as having to ‘put up with the taunt that he was a draft dodger.’
+This phrase, evocative of Vietnam, breaks the illusion of time and place, as the mirror that is being held up to the contemporary world is thrust far too close to the reader’s face.
+Tiro doesn’t really convince as a narrator, and the flat, matter-of-fact tone chosen by Harris, becomes tiresome.
+Nevertheless, these novels are illuminating analyses of political psychology, which will be of interest to anyone wishing to understand the mentality of those who seek power.

-If it is tempting to read Imperium as an ironic comment on modern America then it is impossible not to view The Ghost, Harris’ most recent novel, as being a (very) thinly disguised attack on Tony Blair.
-When a cynical ghostwriter is hired to ghost the memoirs of ex-Prime Minister Adam Lang – who has ‘elevate(d) the clichés of politics by the sheer force of his performance’ – he soon finds himself involved in a Machiavellian mess.
+If it is tempting to read Imperium and Lustrum as ironic commentary on modern America, then it is impossible not to view The Ghost (2007) as being a thinly disguised attack on Tony Blair.
+When a cynical ghostwriter is hired to write the memoirs of ex-Prime Minister Adam Lang – who has ‘elevate(d) the clichés of politics by the sheer force of his performance’ – he soon finds himself involved in a Machiavellian mess.
 Lang, ensconced on Martha’s Vineyard and feeling the loss of power, has been accused of having allowed for the transfer of British citizens to Guantanamo Bay.
-Cue a sustained (fictionalized) indictment of the people involved in running the world into ever darker areas these last seven years.
+Cue a sustained (fictionalised) indictment of the people involved in running the world into ever-darker areas this last decade or more.
 That Harris feels cheated by Blair, a man to whom he once gave his support, is clear.
-But does this make for a good novel?
-I am not convinced.
-The Ghost feels like the work of an insulted intelligence looking for a form to wrap its rage inside.
-As an attack on the kind of self-indulgence and contempt for ordinary people that many politicians display, the novel is weak.
-It also feels as if it was written too quickly.
-However, even though it is a thin piece of work if compared with the best of Harris’ fiction, it is still a fast-paced and enjoyable novel, with the twists and excitement readers have come to expect from this author.
+But The Ghost reads like the work of an insulted intelligence looking for a form to wrap its rage inside.

 - Lustrum, Hutchinson